aws/aws-toolkit-common/README.md

 Telemetry is the first shared component in this repository.
 [Read about telemetry here.](telemetry/README.md)

+### Documents Language Server

+AWS Documents language server is a language server implementation for aws filetypes, used across the 3 toolkits.
+[Read about Documents Language Server here.](lsp/README.md)

 ## License

 This project is licensed under the Apache-2.0 License.